TaitoUnited/taito-cli/README.md

 * `taito ci deploy`: Deploy the application.
 * `taito ci wait`: Optional: Wait for application to restart in the target environment.
 * `taito ci test`: Optional: Run api/e2e tests for the target environment.
 * `taito ci verify`: Optional: Verifies that api and e2e tests went ok for the target environment.
-If tests failed and autorevert is enabled for the target environment, executes `taito db revert` and `taito depl revert`.
+If tests failed and autorevert is enabled for the target environment, executes `taito db revert` and `taito deployment revert`.
 * `taito ci publish`: Publish all artifacts to a central location (e.g. container images, libraries, docs, test results, test coverage reports, code quality reports).
 * `taito ci release post`: Typically generates release notes from git commits or issues, and tags the git repository with the new version number.